The Number of People Affected by Floods Will Double Between 2010 and 2030

 Climate change will intensify rainfall and coastal storm surge in some parts of the world, putting more people in harm's way.
 In Puerto Rico, for instance, climate change will be the number one driver of increased flood risk.
 By 2030, the expected annual population affected by riverine floods will double, while the expected annual damage to urban properties will increase $340 million.
 Heavier rains inland will drive around 51% of this increase.

 The change to coastal communities will be even more pronounced.
-Currently, storm surge causes relatively little damage in Puerto Rico, thanks in part to strong flood-protection measures like dikes and levees.
-Existing coastal flood protection guards against 285-year floods (major floods with only a 0.35% probability of occurring).
+Currently in Puerto Rico, existing coastal flood protection like dikes and levees guard against 285-year floods (major floods with only a 0.35% probability of occurring).
 But with climate change causing more intense and frequent flooding, coastal flood protection could drop to only protect against 2-year floods (floods with up to a 50% probability of occurring).
 In other words, if left in its current state, Puerto Rico’s coastal flood protection will become effectively obsolete by 2030.

 2. Socioeconomic Changes Will Put More People at Risk.